 Wondering just what happens to your brain and body when you go sky diving?
 Any adrenaline junkie knows just how much jumping out of a plane can make them feel a whole lot different!
 The release of serotonin, adrenaline, and dopamine all contribute to the amazing "high" that people experience when they go sky diving.
 Let's take a closer look.

 A Truly Chemical Reaction

 It's true that your brain is majorly affected by a skydive.
 Because our brains are wired to react to danger and other triggers by secreting adrenaline, dopamine, and serotonin, it only makes sense that people would experience those sensations when skydiving!
 Although you aren't in danger, your brain senses that you are doing something new and exciting.
-There is a fight or flight mechanism that is set-off whenever our brains are confronted with a situation that is new and exciting with unknown outcomes.
+A fight or flight mechanism is set-off whenever our brains are confronted with a new and exciting situation with unknown outcomes.